lanachloelim/ucla-coursework/README.md

 # UCLA Coursework Projects

 Welcome!
-This repository is a curated archive of the work I've completed during my undergraduate studies at UCLA, covering COM SCI, EC ENGR, MATH, and PHYSICS courses.
+Here you'll find an archive of impactful coursework I completed as an undergraduate at UCLA from 2021-2025.

-## Purpose
+## Content

-Highlights:
 - Projects
 - Labs
 - Other substantial coursework

 **Note:** This collection does **not** include any midterm or final exam materials.

-## Contents
+## Organization

 - **/cs/** — COM SCI
 - **/ece/** — EC ENGR